OneWan-BecomeRich/Wan-s-2.6-Integration-Tests-Week-Two/README.md

-# API Migration Assignment
+# Update your API to track Consent

 ## What You Will Build

 Hello future developers!
-In this assignment, you will extend your API to include **user consent management** features while continuing to work with the older system.
+In this assignment, you will extend your team's API to include **user consent management**.

-This week, your new API will not only pass information between the user and the old API — it will also help manage **data sharing consent** and **clinician access** preferences.
+It will also help manage **data sharing consent** and **clinician access** preferences.
+You will need to decide on a database to use for this, and your approach for example will you use Prisma for an ORM?
+Will you migrate the existing pass-through endpoints from the legacy API to your own database, or keep them as pass-through to the legacy API?

 ## New Features for Week 2